INTROVERSION & SOCIAL ANXIETY

 We are who we are.

-Maybe you’re wired for more frequent periods of quiet downtime, or forced social activity and small talk are exhausting for you.
-Perhaps part of the reason you’re miserable is that you’re asking your body and mind to do and be something they’re not naturally built for.
+Perhaps part of the reason you feel miserable is that you’re asking your body and mind to do and be something they’re not naturally built for.

 Don’t move to a remote island just yet.